AllenInstitute/deepinterpolation/faq/README.md

         The "freeze_support()" line can be omitted if the program is not going to be frozen to produce an... "
-?
-"

 **Answer:** This error is related to this post : https://stackoverflow.com/questions/20222534/python-multiprocessing-on-windows-if-name-main
 For running scripts that trigger multi-processing, they need to be calling under a separate header as such:

-"
         if __name__ == ‘__main__‘:
-"

-Place this line at the top of your script, below the import statement and indent your script code so that the code gets call under main.
-This prevents the computer to call an infinite number of thread upon activation of sub-threads.
+Place this line at the top of your script, below the import statement and before all your script code.
+Then indent your script code so that the code gets call under main.
+This prevents the computer to call an infinite number of threads upon activation of sub-threads.
 We corrected our example python script to fix this issue.

 **Question:When running python scripts, I encounter the following error:
 "ValueError: A `Concatenate` layer requires inputs with matching shapes except for the concat axis.
 Got inputs shapes: [(None, 49, 43, 1024), (None, 49, 42, 512)]"